Federated mmWave Beam Selection Utilizing LIDAR Data: Federated Beam Selection Utilizing LIDAR Data

 \subsection{LIDAR and Location Preprocessing}

-For each scene, the LIDAR sensor mounted on each vehicle outputs a point cloud $P=\{(x_p, y_p, z_p)\}_{p=1}^{|P|}$ representing obstacles measured by the LIDAR sensor.
+For each scene, the LIDAR sensor mounted on each vehicle outputs a point cloud $P=\{(x_p, y_p, z_p)\}_{p=1}^{|P|}$, representing obstacles measured by the LIDAR sensor.
 Each vehicle $v$ also has its own location information $(x_v, y_v, z_v)$, and the BS location $(x_{BS}, y_{BS}, z_{BS})$, which is broadcast to all the vehicles.
 We preprocess this data to obtain a tensor of fixed size, which contains both the location and LIDAR data and is input to the NN for each scene.

-To reduce both the NN dimension and the computation load, we propose a two-dimensional (2D) representation of the LIDAR measurements, where we partition the coverage area of the BS into a grid of equal-size square cells from the top view.
-We define the corresponding 2D tensor $L$, where the cells containing the vehicle and the BS are set to -1 and -2, respectively, while each of the remaining cells is populated with a 1 if it accommodates at least one of the cloud points, and with a 0 otherwise.
+To reduce both the NN dimension and the computation load, we propose a two-dimensional (2D) representation of the LIDAR measurements, where we partition the coverage area of the BS into a grid of equal-size square cells from the top view (see Fig. 1).
+We define the corresponding 2D tensor $L$, where the cells containing the BS and the vehicle are set to -1 and -2, respectively, while each of the remaining cells is populated with a 1 if it accommodates at least one of the cloud points, and with a 0 otherwise.
 We remark that this 2D representation discards the height data along the z-axis, resulting in a significant reduction in the input size, and hence, the complexity of the NN, which in turn reduces the communication overhead for federated training.
-Moreover, we observed through experiments that the proposed 2D representation even improves the performance in comparison with a 3D representation.
-Fig. \ref{fig:pcl22d} illustrates this preprocessing scheme.